lpolovets/lpolovets.github.io/vc-blurb/README.md

-# Humba Ventures

-**Check size**: $750k-$1.5m
+**Check size**: $750k–$1.5m

-**Valuation range**: We'll make 1-2 exceptions per year, but mostly invest at $30m post-money or less.
+**Valuation**: We occasionally make exceptions, but most investments are at $30m post-money or below.

-**Focus areas**: We love everything related to deep tech or American Dynamism.
-90% of our investments have some physical aspect to them, while 10% are building software for industries like defense or manufacturing.
+**Focus**: Deep tech and American Dynamism.
+About 90% of our portfolio involves building in the physical world (hardware, robotics, manufacturing, bio, defense, climate/energy, space, chips, etc).
+The other 10% is software for industrial sectors like defense and manufacturing.

-In practice, the most common categories that we invest in are hardware, robotics, bio, manufacturing, defense, and climate/energy.
-But we're open-minded and have invested in things like chips, agtech, and space.

-We like spiky founders that are working on unique ideas.
-The fewer modern competitors a company has, the more likely we are to be a good fit.
+**Taste**: We like spiky founders working on unconventional ideas.
+The fewer venture-backed competitors a company has, the more likely we are to be a good fit.